Asociality: Autism

-Autistic people may display profoundly asocial tendencies, due to differences in how autistic and allistic (non-autistic) people communicate.
+In allistic (non-autistic) settings, autistic people may display asocial tendencies.
+This is due to differences in how autistic and allistic people communicate.
 These different communication styles can cause mutual friction between the two neurotypes, known as the double empathy problem.
 Autistic people tend to express emotions differently and less intensely than allistic people, and often do not pick up on allistic social cues or linguistic pragmatics (including eye contact, facial expressions, tone of voice, body language, and implicatures) used to convey emotions and hints.

 Connecting with others is important to overall health.
 An increased difficulty in accurately reading social cues by others can affect this desire for people with autism.
 The risk of adverse social experiences is high for those with autism, and so they may prefer to be avoidant in social situations rather than experience anxiety over social performance.
 Social deficits in people with autism is directly correlated with the increased prevalence of social anxiety in this community.
 As they are in a steep minority, there is risk of not having access to like-minded peers in their community, which can lead them to withdrawal and social isolation.